Will2Jacks/Controls2024_SohamDas_23CS10068/README.md

 ### ROS and Turtlesim

-This task involved designing and implementing a PID controller on ROS for turtlesim which takes positon and orientation as input from the user and moves the tuttle to the desired location.
+This task involved designing and implementing a PID controller on ROS for turtlesim which takes position and orientation as input from the user and moves the turtle to the desired location.

 #### controller.py
 This task uses the rospy library.
-This object oriented python executable script creates a subscriber and a publisher node for communication and control of the turtlebot.
+This object-oriented python executable script creates a subscriber and a publisher node for communication and control of the turtlebot.
 The PID control has been used here, for the x-position, the y-position and the angular orientation of the bot.
 The 'pose_callback' function implements the pid control on the basis of the data that it receives from the 'publish_control_command'.
 The main function takes the position and orientation as input from the user and tries to make the turtlebot reach that position with the specified orientation.